WPCD-Workflows/documentation/source/old/itm/public/xml/itm_glossary.rst

    the PF coils and circuiting and lines of sight of diagnostics.
 In practice, all MD information is encapsulated in an XML file that emanates from the MD tagged datastructure schemas.
-An MD instance of a given device is then stored into the ITM database as shot 0 for that device database.
+An MD instance of a given device is then stored into the EU-IM database as shot 0 for that device database.

 model